-Lendermarket allows to invest in short-term individual loans yielding 12% annually; they’re secured by a buyback guarantee.
+Lendermarket allows to invest in short-term (between one and three months) individual loans yielding 14% annually; they’re secured by a buyback guarantee.

 My opinion on Lendermarket